bodiyang/Taxcalc-Payroll/docs/api/public_api.rst

-Tax-Calculator Python API
+Taxcalc-Payroll Python API
 =========================

-The Tax-Calculator's core capabilities are in the Python package called taxcalc, the source code for which is located in the Tax-Calculator/taxcalc directory tree.
+The Taxcalc-Payroll's core capabilities are in the Python package called taxcalcpayroll, the source code for which is located in the Taxcalc-Payroll/taxcalcpayroll directory tree.

-Here we provide a view of the Python API of the taxcalc conda package with links to the source code.
-Below is a list of the taxcalc package modules (in alphabetical order) with documentation about how to call each class method and function.
+Here we provide a view of the Python API of the taxcalcpayroll conda package with links to the source code.
+Below is a list of the taxcalcpayroll package modules (in alphabetical order) with documentation about how to call each class method and function.
 There is also a link to the source code for each documented member.